Sergey Nivens - Fotolia

 "The business complexity of which data needs to be frozen is huge," Seier said.

 Then there's the issue of transformed and restructured data.
-Companies may fix, for example, the contrast on images before training image recognition systems or create new synthetic images so that they have a more diverse training set.
+Companies may fix, for example, the contrast on images before training image recognition systems or create synthetic images so that they have a more diverse training set.
 Should companies save all of that transformed data or remove it from data pipelines all together?

 Companies facing this issue have a build-or-wait dilemma.
 Vendors are usually two to three years behind the need, but building these systems from scratch can be costly and time-consuming, Seier said.

 "It depends on the business market," Seier said.
-Companies that don't see an opportunity to create operational benefits or claim huge market share as a result of the new AI projects -- or that are in slower-moving industries -- might want to wait for the vendors to catch up."
+Companies that don't see an opportunity to create operational benefits or claim huge market share as a result of the AI projects -- or that are in slower-moving industries -- might want to wait for the vendors to catch up."